open-cogsci/osdoc/content/pages/tutorials/aps.md

 </div>

 Forms are very flexible.
 A number of commonly-used forms are available as plug-ins, but almost any kind of form can be easily implemented using [OpenSesame script][forms-opensesame] or, for more advanced users, [Python script][forms-python].
 We will start simple, with the `form_consent` plug-in.
-Drag a new `form_consent` from the item toolbar onto the *experiment* `sequence` in the overview area.
+Drag a new `form_consent` from the item toolbar onto the *experiment* SEQUENCE in the overview area.
 This will add a digital consent form to the start of your experiment.

 %--
 figure: